Overview

 In winter, ice lingers on downhill paths, but the pace quickens.
 The trek ends with departure from Kathmandu.
 And you take back home memories of a transformative Manaslu trek in winter’s fading chill.

-Preparation for Winter Manaslu Trek
+Preparation for Manaslu Trek in Winter (January & February)

 Get Your Body and Mind Ready

-You will be trekking 6 to 8 hours daily.
+The actual hiking route for both is identical, and the physical challenge remains the same.
+Therefore, your training for the winter Manaslu trek requires the same commitment.
 So, build stamina with cardio hikes, stair climbs and cold-weather workouts.
 You should do it 5 to 7 days a week.
 Likewise, practice hiking with a 10 to 15 kg backpack to mimic the real trail conditions.

 Health and Safety Musts